CHD4 and NKX2.2 Cooperate to Regulate Beta Cell Function by Repressing Non-Beta Cell Gene Programs

 Abstract

 NKX2.2 is a transcription factor that regulates pancreatic islet beta (β) cell identity and function; however, cofactor proteins that modulate the functional activity of NKX2.2 in β cells are relatively unexplored.
 An unbiased proteomics screen identified chromodomain helicase DNA-binding protein 4 (CHD4) as an NKX2.2 interacting partner.
-CHD4 is a nucleosome remodeler that directs the appropriate differentiation, maturation and function of many cell types by activating or repressing genes.
-To characterize the NKX2.2-dependent and independent roles of CHD4 in β cells, we generated Chd4 βKO mice.
-Deletion of Chd4 substantially impaired the maturation and function of β cells.
-The Chd4 βKO mice were diabetic as early as 3 weeks of age due to the disruption of islet integrity, impaired glucose-stimulated insulin secretion and calcium signaling, and downregulation of essential β cell regulatory genes.
+CHD4 is a nucleosome remodeler that directs the appropriate differentiation, maturation and function of many cell types.
+To characterize the roles of CHD4 in β cells, we generated Chd4 βKO mice.
+Deletion of Chd4 substantially impaired the function of β cells.
+The Chd4 βKO mice became diabetic due to the disruption of islet integrity, calcium signaling and downregulation of essential β cell regulatory genes.
+We also discovered CHD4 and NKX2.2 are required to cooperatively bind at and repress non-beta cell genes, including Kcnj5, the gene that encodes the GIRK4 potassium channel in β cells.
+Aberrant upregulation of GIRK4 causes impaired glucose-stimulated insulin secretion.
 These studies demonstrate that CHD4 is an essential transcriptional cofactor of NKX2.2 that is required for the proper maturation and function of pancreatic β cells.

 Article activity feed